Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 **To Fix “permission denied” error:**
 Use `chmod +x run.sh` to add the “x” permission.

+A good input image follows 3 criteria: It should have a clear subject that isn't smaller than 100 pixels, the subject should not be occluded by other objects or cutoff from the image, and extremely asynetrically objects have issues.

 ### **If you want to modify the parameters for run.py:**